dsbowen/Hemlock/docs_md/setup/win.md

 ## Python3 and pip3

+**Read everything before STOP before downloading python.**

 Python is hemlock's primary language.
-Pip allows you to install python packages, including hemlock itself.
-In this section, we're going to download and install python3 and pip3.
+Pip allows you to install python packages, including hemlock and its command line interface, hemlock-CLI.
+Download the latest version of python <a href="https://www.python.org/downloads/" target="_blank">here</a>.

-**Read everything until STOP before downloading or installing anything.**

-You can <a href="https://www.python.org/downloads/" target="_blank">download python here</a>.
-If possible, download python3.6.

-Why do I recommend 3.6 instead of the latest version of python?
-Because heroku, my recommended method of app deployment, uses python3.6, meaning that if you develop in python3.7+ and deploy in python3.6, you may encounter compatibility issues.
-Anecdotally, I've found downloading legacy version of python is a pain, so if you're having trouble, just download the latest python and make a mental note to double check that your survey works when you deploy it.

-**When you start the python installer, you'll see an *Add Python to PATH* option on the first page.
+**When you start the python installer, you may see an *Add Python to PATH* option on the first page.
 Make sure to select this option.**

 **STOP.**